-Larger projects, or those with complicated EMMPs may require more detailed reporting to create an auditable record.
+Larger projects, or those with complicated EMMPs, may require more detailed reporting to create an auditable record.

-- A text summary or short analysis of EMMP implementation is needed: - Highlight key mitigation activities underway in the reporting period; - Any significant issues encountered; and - Corrective actions/adjustments made. - Stand-alone Environmental Compliance reports may also be warranted (e.g., quarterly or semi-annual).
+- Highlight key mitigation activities underway in the reporting period;

+- Any significant issues encountered; and

+- Corrective actions/adjustments made.

 Now on to requirement #2: